-The reason for this popularity is simple.
 Chinook is a dual purpose hop that is good for the beginning of the boil but really shines in the middle.
-This hop is excellent for American-style craft beers including pale ales and IPAs too, all of which are very popular right now.
-However, this lovely little hop also lends itself to some seasonal ales, stouts, porters and barley wines.
+This hop is excellent for American-style craft beers including pale ales and IPAs, however, this lovely little hop also lends itself to seasonal ales, stouts, porters and barley wines.
 It does have a hefty and distinctive aroma with a lovely spicy bouquet that many craft brew fans can recognise instantly.
 There are also some beautiful tones of herbs and pine in a fresh batch.

 All of this adds up to a craft brewer’s dream hop!
 It is wonderfully versatile and creates some stunning beers.
-It is also a joy to brew with too.
-The fact that it can be added into any part of the boil and bring a fresh and exciting taste to the brew is a lovely, lovely thing.
-Craft brewers continue to use Chinook because they can craft loads of fantastic tasting beers from one hop just by changing their timings.
+It is also a joy to brew with.
+The fact that it can be added into any part of the boil and bring a fresh and exciting taste is a thing of much amazement.
+Craft brewers continue to use Chinook because they can craft many fantastic tasting beers from one hop just by changing their timings.